-The objective of the ongoing site monitoring is to document the environmental conditions following the remedial measures that were completed and described in the April 2008 Final Engineering Report.
-Site monitoring will be performed annually to confirm the operation of the SSD system, document ground water quality, and evaluate the status of the phytoremediation area.
+The objective of the ongoing site monitoring is to document the environmental conditions following the remedial measures that were completed and described in the April 2008 Final Engineering document ground water quality, and evaluate the status of the phytoremediation area.
 The monitoring data described below will be reported annually to the NYSDEC and NYSDOH.